- Scan their software for potential security issues and violations of organizational policy.

 Call graph errors:

 These errors often mean the project won’t build.
-Please ensure any generated code is in place and verify that
+Ensure any generated code is in place and verify that